-The Department of Physics and Astronomy at The University of Texas at San Antonio is a comprehensive academic unit that offers B.A. and B.S. degrees in Physics, a M.S. degree in Physics, and a Ph.D. degree in Physics.
+The Department of Physics and Astronomy at is a comprehensive academic unit that offers B.A. and B.S. degrees in Physics, a M.S. degree in Physics, and a Ph.D. degree in Physics.

-The mission of the Physics and Astronomy department is to provide science and engineering students at UTSA with a solid background in physics, problem-solving skills, and equip students with invaluable research experience.
+The mission of the Department of Physics and Astronomy is to empower science and engineering students with a rigorous foundation in physics, cultivate advanced problem-solving abilities, and provide transformative research experiences that prepare them for careers in academia, industry, and beyond.

 Physics and Astronomy